syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/sample-creator.md

 1. You can configure the following project details in the Sample Creator.

-    -   Platform Type – Select the type of platform either ASP.NET Core or MVC.
+    -   Platform Type – Select the type of platform, either ASP.NET Core or MVC.

         -   ASP.NET Core:

-            -   Select the VS Version - Choose the Visual Studio Version
+            -   Select the VS Version – Choose the Visual Studio Version.
-            -   .NET Core – Choose the .NET Core version
+            -   .NET Core – Choose the .NET Core version.
-            -   Assets From – Load the Syncfusion® assets to either CDN or NPM.
+            -   Assets From – Load the Syncfusion® assets from either CDN or NPM.

             ![Syncfusion DOCX Editor SDK Sample Creator project configuration section](images/SampleCreator-core.png)

-        -   ASP .NET MVC:
+        -   ASP.NET MVC:

-            -   Select the VS Version - Choose the Visual Studio Version
+            -   Select the VS Version – Choose the Visual Studio Version.
-            -   .NET Framework – Choose the .NET Framework version
+            -   .NET Framework – Choose the .NET Framework version.
-            -   Assets From – Load the Syncfusion® assets to either CDN or NuGet.
+            -   Assets From – Load the Syncfusion® assets from either CDN or NuGet.

             ![Syncfusion DOCX Editor SDK Sample Creator project configuration section](images/SampleCreator-mvc.png)

-    -   Name – Name your Syncfusion® ASP.NET Core or ASP.NET MVC Application.
+    -   Name – Name your Syncfusion® ASP.NET Core or ASP.NET MVC application.

     -   Location – Choose the target location of your project.

-    -   Theme Selection – Choose the required theme.The Theme Preview section shows the control preview before create the Syncfusion® project.
+    -   Theme Selection – Choose the required theme.
+The Theme Preview section shows the control preview before creating the Syncfusion® project.

-2. Click **Create** button.
+2. Click the **Create** button.
 After creating the project, open the project by clicking **Yes**.
 If you click **No**, the corresponding location of the project will be opened.
 Refer to the following screenshot for more information.

     ![create](images/sample-creator-create.png)

 3. The new Syncfusion® project is created with the resources.

-    -   Added the required DOCX Editor SDK Controller and View files in the project.
+    -   The required DOCX Editor SDK Controller and View files are added in the project.

         -   ASP.NET Core: